thalljiscience/PocketPCR_Programmable/README.md

 8. Open PocketPCR_Programmable.ino in the Arduino IDE and upload to the PocketPCR device
 9. Download the Visual Studio 2015 C# solution "PocketPCRController" and build it, or just download the PocketPCRController.exe executable from the PocketPCRController_Executable folder to run and program the reprogrammed PocketPCR device connected to your PC through a USB port.

-Hyperlinked code documentation can be found in HTML_documentation.zip.
-Just unzip all contents into one directory and load "index.html" into a web browser.
+Hyperlinked code documentation can be found in <a href="https://github.com/thalljiscience/PocketPCR_Programmable/tree/main/PocketPCRController/HTML_documentation.zip">HTML_documentation.zip.</a>  Just unzip all contents into one directory and load "index.html" into a web browser.
 The same documentation can be found in pdf format in PocketPCRController.pdf.

 Email tomandhall@gmail.com with questions.